 Understanding these factors and how they work together will affect your strategy.

 Kotter’s change model is designed to simplify the long and stressful change process, and it helps make the whole process easier for managers.
 This video outlines all the key steps and tips to implement the best strategies efficiently.
-His tips will help in the short-term, as well as the long-term changes for you and your organization as a whole.
+His guidance will help in the short-term as well as the long-term changes for you and your organization as a whole.

-My favorite being: encourage – you must encourage employees in order to achieve better results.
+My favorite is to “encourage” – you must encourage employees to achieve better results.
 Communication alone is not enough.
 Guide your employees with the guidance they seek.

-Change is a large part of everyone’s life and no one is under the illusion that it’s easy.
+Change is a large part of everyone’s life, and no one believes it’s easy.
 We have to learn how to deal with it and achieve it in the most efficient and effective way.

-TED Talks are a great way to learn from professionals, and in this great video Mark Mueller-Eberstein discusses the ‘Theory of Transition,’ where we deal with the emotions of denial, anxiety, fear, confusion, etc. This eventually leads us to discover new opportunities in the transition where we begin to be excited and strive for change; not only for ourselves but everyone around us.
-This transition is unique and one must first identify the vision and be clear how to impact, communicate, team-up and lead in order to achieve their change goal.
+TED Talks are a great way to learn from professionals.
+In this great video, Mark Mueller-Eberstein discusses the ‘Theory of Transition,’ where we deal with the emotions of denial, anxiety, fear, confusion, etc. This eventually leads us to discover new opportunities in the transition, where we begin to be excited and strive for change for ourselves and everyone around us.
+This transition is unique, and one must first identify the vision and clearly impact, communicate, team up, and lead to achieve their change goal.

-Some think managers and leaders are one in the same, but in while they both occupy positions of power, the key roles they hold are different.
+Some think managers and leaders are one and the same, but while they both occupy positions of power, their key roles are different.

 Managers are more fixed, focusing on the task at hand until it is complete and measuring results in terms of efficiency.
-Leaders are more flexible, putting their focus on inspiring, empowering, and satisfying the group.
+Leaders are more flexible, focusing on inspiring, empowering, and satisfying the group.